infracost/docs/docs/faq.md

 3. Infracost has a [CLI tool](/docs#installation) that can be used in your terminal or [integrated](/docs/integrations/cicd) into your workflows regardless of what source control and CI/CD system you use.
 4. Infracost can be used with [Terragrunt](/docs/iac_tools/terragrunt).
 5. Infracost can output [HTML reports](/docs/multi_project/report) or JSON and be used alongside other tools.

+## Do you offer support?

+Yes!
+If you need help integrating Infracost in to your workflow, or want to talk about something else, please email [hello@infracost.io](mailto:hello@infracost.io).
+You can also join our [community Slack channel](https://www.infracost.io/community-chat) to chat with us.